kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-arrow2.md

 ✖ Expected a `;` - start: 31, end: 34
 ✖ Declaration or statement expected - start: 31, end: 34
 ✖ A rest element cannot have an initializer - start: 45, end: 47
+✖ Expected a ')' to match the '(' token here - start: 66, end: 68
 ✖ Expected a `;` - start: 70, end: 71
 ✖ Declaration or statement expected - start: 70, end: 71
 ✖ Declaration or statement expected - start: 71, end: 74